MGMT20133 - International Business, Strategy and Corporate Transformation

 Recommendation

 New cases and recent articles should be used to encourage students to read and learn.
-As corporate scenarios are changing, contemporary issue-related videos, discussion papers, or reports by McKinsey, Australia Institute, World Economic Form etc., would be very useful.
+As corporate scenarios change, contemporary issue-related videos, discussion papers, or reports by McKinsey, Australia Institute, World Economic Forum, etc., would be very useful.
+The use of AI in an ethical way should be encouraged.

 Action Taken